 Blurry vision notwithstanding, soon after touching down at Naval Air Station Keflavik it became crystal clear that my identical twin brother's talents in the sport of basketball towered head and shoulders above my own.

 Like the windowmaker heart attack that eventually ended Cousin Rick's life at the age of 64, Mars slowly and then suddenly made his dominance known.
-His superior skills seemed to come out of nowhere, which both hurt and surprised me.
+His superior skills seemed to come out of nowhere, which both hurt and surprised me to no end.

 By the time we started the eighth grade, Mars was on his way to becoming skilled and cagey enough to be a starter on the school's junior varsity squad.
 I felt pleased by his success, but also sick with envy.